 The amendment concerns fees in the '10 per cent' test for derecognition of financial liabilities.
 Accordingly, in determining the relevant fees, only fees paid or received between the borrower and the lender are to be included.

-The effective date of the company is for years beginning on or after 01 January 2022.
+The effective date of the company is for years beginning on or after 1 January 2022.

-The company expects to adopt the amendment for the first time in the 2022 financial statements.
+The company has adopted the amendment for the first time in the 2022 financial statements.